Cody Bellinger Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in the league with a collective 7.9 strikeouts per nine innings.
+- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.

-- The Guardians have a 3.75 team ERA that ranks fifth across all MLB pitching staffs.
+- The Guardians have the sixth-ranked team ERA among all league pitching staffs (3.84).

-- The Guardians surrender the first-fewest home runs in baseball (78 total, one per game).
+- The Guardians give up the third-fewest home runs in baseball (80 total, one per game).

-- Quantrill gets the start for the Guardians, his 12th of the season.
-He is 2-4 with a 5.61 ERA and 34 strikeouts through 59 1/3 innings pitched.
+- Bibee makes the start for the Guardians, his 12th of the season.
+He is 4-2 with a 3.79 ERA and 58 strikeouts in 59 1/3 innings pitched.

-- His most recent appearance was on Tuesday, May 30 against the Baltimore Orioles, when the righty went 4 1/3 innings, surrendering eight earned runs while giving up eight hits.
+- His most recent time out came on Saturday against the Milwaukee Brewers, when the right-hander went six innings, surrendering one earned run while allowing three hits.

-- In 11 games this season, the 28-year-old has a 5.61 ERA and 5.2 strikeouts per nine innings, while allowing a batting average of .271 to opposing hitters.
+- The 24-year-old has amassed an ERA of 3.79, with 8.8 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.